kligmasn/FileExplorerSK/README.md

 ```

 ## Usage
-To use this project, run the program with node and pass directory paths as additional arguments
+To use this project, run the program with node and pass directory paths as additional arguments.

 For example:
 ```
 $ node file-explorer.js ./testfolder/ D:\Documents\Spring2019
 ```

+Aftering running the command, navigate to http://localhost:3000 on a web browser to display the file explorer.